Center for American Progress: History and mission

-In 2021, CAP was described as "the most influential think tank of the Biden era" by Politico.
+In 2021, Politico described CAP as "the most influential think tank of the Biden era."

+As of 2025, CAP's board of directors includes Democratic politician Julian Castro, Sandler Foundation president Steve Daetz, businessman Andrew Hauptman, former Bain Capital partner Kristin Mugford, CAP founder John Podesta, billionaire hedge fund manager Donald Sussman, CAP president and CEO Neera Tanden, and Swiss billionaire Hansjörg Wyss.
+On September 29, 2025, the Jamal Khashoggi-founded Democracy for the Arab World Now (DAWN) called on CAP to reconsider their decision to appoint former Secretary of State Antony Blinken to their board of directors.

 Activities

 ThinkProgress

-ThinkProgress, active during the years 2005–2019, was an American progressive news website affiliated with the Center for American Progress but with editorial independence.
-In September 2019, 'ThinkProgress" was shut down when CAP was unable to find a publisher willing to take it over.
+ThinkProgress, active from 2005 to 2019, was an American progressive news website affiliated with the Center for American Progress but with editorial independence.
+In September 2019, ThinkProgress was shut down when CAP could not find a publisher willing to take it over.
 The news site was then "folded into CAP's online presence" to "focus on analysis from CAP scholars and CAP Action staff."

 Generation Progress

 Generation Progress was launched in February 2005 as "the youth arm of the Center for American Progress".
 According to the organization, Generation Progress partners with over a million millennials.

 Center for American Progress Action Fund

 Formerly known simply as the American Progress Action Fund, the Center for American Progress Action Fund (CAP Action) is a "sister advocacy organization" and is organizationally and financially separate from CAP, although they share many staff and a physical address.
-Politico wrote in April 2011 that it "openly runs political advocacy campaigns, and plays a central role in the Democratic Party’s infrastructure, and the new reporting staff down the hall isn’t exactly walled off from that message machine, nor does it necessarily keep its distance from liberal groups organizing advocacy campaigns targeting conservatives".
+Politico wrote in April 2011 that it "openly runs political advocacy campaigns, and plays a central role in the Democratic Party's infrastructure, and the new reporting staff down the hall isn't exactly walled off from that message machine, nor does it necessarily keep its distance from liberal groups organizing advocacy campaigns targeting conservatives".
 Whereas CAP is a 501(c)(3) nonprofit, CAP Action is a 501(c)(4), allowing it to devote more funds to lobbying.
 In 2003, George Soros promised to financially support the organization by donating up to $3 million.
 CAP Action is headed by Neera Tanden.

 Launched in 2017, "The Moscow Project" is one of its initiatives.